 I’ve seen the countless adult diaper commercials and heard women joke about peeing when they laugh.
 Apparently, urinary leakage is something to just accept these days.
 It shouldn’t be.

-Pelvic physical therapy can help with many conditions, including urinary urgency or frequency, bowel conditions, chronic pelvic pain and painful intercourse, as well as helping patients before and after some surgeries.
+Pelvic physical therapy can help with many conditions, including urinary urgency or frequency, bowel conditions, chronic pelvic pain and painful intercourse, as well as help patients before and after some surgeries.

 Sandy LaComa, a physical therapist and pelvic rehab specialist with more than 20 years of experience, works with women and men of all ages.